Silliman University: Post-war years

 For the first half of the century, Silliman was run and operated by Americans.
-After the Second World War and until the early 1950s, moves for the Filipinization of the university administration began to come closer to the surface.
-Filipino faculty members began to assume more important positions and, as more of these faculty members took administrative roles, the board of trustees elected the university's first Filipino president, Dr. Leopoldo T. Ruiz, on August 26, 1952, officially taking office in April 1953.
+After the Second World War and until the early 1950s, efforts toward the Filipinization of the university administration began to surface.
+Filipino faculty members began to assume significant positions and, as more of them took on administrative roles, the board of trustees elected the university's first Filipino president, Dr. Leopoldo T. Ruiz, on August 26, 1952.
+He officially took office in April 1953.
 A Silliman alumnus (A.B.
-1916) and the University of California at Berkeley alumnus (B.A.
-1920), Ruiz had a long experience in higher education and in the foreign service.
-Before his appointment, he took up graduate studies in sociology at Columbia and Yale, with an M.A.
-(1924) from the former institution, as well as a Ph.D.
+1916) and a graduate of the University of California at Berkeley (B.A.
+1920), Ruiz had an extensive experience in higher education and foreign service.
+Before his appointment, he pursued graduate studies in sociology at Columbia and Yale, earning an M.A.
+(1924) from the former, and a Ph.D.
 (1942) from the University of Southern California.

-In the same decade of Ruiz's appointment, the United Board for Christian Higher Education in Asia (UBCHEA) in New York, an interdenominational group, assumed responsibility for channeling all church aid to Silliman.
+In the same decade as Ruiz's appointment, the United Board for Christian Higher Education in Asia (UBCHEA), an interdenominational group based in New York, assumed responsibility for channeling all church aid to Silliman.
 The United Board is an international organization supported by ten Protestant mission boards.
-Long after Ruiz's appointment, however, Americans and other nationals still constituted a considerable portion of the faculty.
-Up to the present, American and foreign visiting professors are still regularly assigned in specialized areas.
+The 1960s saw a decreasing American representation in the faculty and the engagement of new batch of professors of other nationalities.
+During this time, faculty members of South Korean, British, Scottish, German, Dutch and of Indonesian nationalities, among others also joined the faculty.
+By 1970, the Divinity School was the most international among academic units on campus.
+Up to most recent times, however, American and foreign visiting professors are still assigned in specialized areas.

-In the early 1960s and toward the beginning of the Martial Law years, the university embarked on a "Build a Greater Silliman" program in response to the growing student population and the corresponding need for more facilities.
-With much help from many donors, mostly alumni and entities from abroad, the program saw the construction of more academic buildings, dormitories, housing units for the faculty and other facilities.
-These constructions included the now famous Luce Auditorium which was funded largely by the Henry Luce Foundation, the Science Complex, equipped with an observatory on top of the third floor, the Engineering Complex, and the Silliman University Medical Center.
+In the early 1960s and toward the beginning of the Martial Law years, the university embarked on a "Build a Greater Silliman" program.
+This is in response to the growing student population and the corresponding need for additional facilities.
+With significant support from many donors, mostly alumni and entities from abroad, the program led to the construction of more academic buildings, dormitories, faculty housing units, and other facilities.
+These included the now-famous Luce Auditorium which was funded largely by the Henry Luce Foundation; the Science Complex, equipped with an observatory on top of the third floor; the Engineering Complex; and the Silliman University Medical Center.